rehierl/node-tree-outliner/3-0-0-design-1.md

 any section at all.

 **CLARIFICATION**
-Any node always belongs to at least one section.

-### The root node is a sectioning node
+The root node is a sectioning node.

 Without any further clarification, and assumed that a tree's root node does itself not (strictly or loosely) contain any other sectioning node, all the